ergo-services/tools/README.md

 ## nomics
 [![BSL 1.1](https://img.shields.io/badge/license-BSL_1.1-31af90.svg)](nomics/LICENSE)

   This is a central registrar for the nodes made with Ergo Framework.
-It also provides a simple way to propagate configuration on the fly (pushing updates) among the registered nodes.
+It also provides a simple way to propagate configuration on the fly (pushing updates) to the registered nodes.

   `go install ergo.services/tools/nomics@latest`